looqbox/guide/docs/tutorial.md

 This is the quickest way to get started!

-Open [http://localhost:8787](http://localhost:8787), enter your **username** and **password** and you're almost ready to go.
+Open your looqbox instance on port 8787 (usually: [http://localhost:8787](http://localhost:8787)), enter your **username** and **password** and you're almost ready to go.

-Go to your looqbox addin and set your admin user.
+Under addins, select Looqbox and enter your admin username.[colocar print]

+It is also recomended to have Looqbox opened on another tab, as your tests will be published there.

-You can now skip the second setup option, and go to the [basics section](#basics) to get an overview of React.
+You now have everything you need to begin, go ahead to the [basics section](#basics).

 ### Setup 2: Local development environment